Mandvi, Surat district: Premshankar Bhatt

 Premshankar Bhatt a prominent social worker, freedom fighter was the son of Mandvi who contributed in educating tribal kids of the southern tribal belt and started NGO in name of 'Dakshin Gujarat Adivasi Sevamandal'.
 Today his statue stands in the Mandvi Garden and you can see that while entering main town of Mandvi.

 There are Two Prime schools, One is The Mandvi Highschool Mandvi and another is Shri V.F.
 Chaudhari Highschool Mandvi.
 There are several Colleges in Mandvi Town: Babubhai B. Avichal Arts and Commerce College, Mandvi, Priyadarshini College of Fine Arts, Mandvi, as well as recently opened BBA and MBA Colleges.

 Mandvi is an Educational hub for near by villages.
 Priyadarshini College of fine Arts Mandvi is a unique Govt. of Gujarat 100% Grant in Aid college.
 In art line the no.1 college in Gujarat, many tribal children come for learn art and become professional artists.

 Nearby Adivasi Ashrams

-Nearby Mandvi town there is a prominent Adivasi Ashramshalla run by Dakshin Gujarat Adivasi Sevamandal formed then by Shri Premshankar Bhattt a prominent freedom fighter, a fervent Gandhian, known as Gandhi of Dang due to his dedication to social work and honesty.
+Nearby Mandvi town there is a prominent Adivasi Ashramshalla run by Dakshin Gujarat Adivasi Sevamandal formed then by Shri Premshankar Bhatt a prominent freedom fighter, a fervent Gandhian, known as Gandhi of Dang due to his dedication to social work and honesty.
 His daughter Urmillaben Bhatt was known as white nun a mother Teresa of the region because of her selfless dedication in bringing education awareness in Adivasi tribal kids.